game-node-app/game-node-server/README.md

 $ yarn typeorm:migration:run
 # No need to restart the container, changes are made directly to MySQL.
 ```

+You can also attach your editor to the Docker container if it supports remote development (like VS Code, IntelliJ IDEA, etc.).

+The provided MySQL instance will hold all data for both GameNode Server itself and from Supertokens.

 Bugs and issues related to migrations are not covered by support, and should instead be reported to the [TypeORM team](https://github.com/typeorm/typeorm).